Preprocessing module#

 Parameters:

 • data (pd.DataFrame) – Data to interpolate.
-Must contain a monotonically increasing timestamp [ns] column.
+Must have a monotonically increasing index named timestamp [ns].

 • float_kind (str, optional) – Kind of interpolation applied on columns of float type, by default "linear".
 For details see scipy.interpolate.interp1d.